stafyniaksacha/documentation-V2/src/api/2/controller-collection/exists/index.md

 {{{since "1.0.0"}}}

-Checks if a collection exists in Kuzzle.
+Check if a collection exists in Kuzzle.

 ---